 Besides the uncertainty as to the relationship between the two inscriptions, these texts present a number of complications, and the translations (and indeed normalisations) of the inscriptions are necessarily tentative.
 Two things are clear, however.
 The inscription on the second side seems unambiguously to associate itself with lyf 'medicine', encouraging us to suppose that the shorter inscription on the first side was also-like the Canterbury Rune-Charm-intended for medicinal purposes rather than, for example, helping the bearer in other kinds of encounters with supernatural beings.
 Meanwhile, the inscription on the first side is verbally similar enough to the Canterbury Rune-Charm to suggest that they represent a wider tradition of similar incantations, involving the idea that the cause of an illness might be a 'lord of pursar'.
-Whether the 'lord of pursar' on the Sigtuna Amulet should be identified as the pagan god Pórr or simply as a purs is hard to judge.
-Either way, however, the prospect that a purs could in some sense be synonymous with an illness is clear.
+Whether the 'lord of pursar' on the Sigtuna Amulet should be identified as the pagan god Pórr or simply as a purs is hard to judge.27 Either way, however, the prospect that a purs could in some sense be synonymous with an illness is clear.

-As a proportion of our complete corpus of earlier medieval Scandinavian charms, the Canterbury Rune-Charm and the Sigtuna Amulet are significant enough to suggest that discourses associating bursar with causing illness were prominent; but in finite terms, they admittedly afford rather slight evidence for traditions associating supernatural beings with illness.
+As a proportion of our complete corpus of earlier medieval Scandinavian charms, the Canterbury Rune-Charm and the Sigtuna Amulet are significant enough to suggest that discourses associating pursar with causing illness were prominent; but in finite terms, they admittedly afford rather slight evidence for traditions associating supernatural beings with illness.
 However, wider parallels are easily come by.
-One set is provided by medieval Christian thought, in which possession by a demon-whereby monster and illness are again effectively identical-was a reasonably prominent aetiology of certain kinds of illness.
-In such cases, the illness is usually identical with the supernatural being, insofar as it commences with its possession and ceasing with its expulsion.
+One set is provided by medieval Christian thought, in which possession by a demon-whereby monster and illness are again effectively identical-was a reasonably prominent aetiology of certain kinds of illness.28 In such cases, the illness is usually identical with the supernatural being, insofar as it commences with its possession and ceases with its expulsion.

-Analogues can also be found, however, in the non-Christian traditions of Germanicspeaking cultures.
+Analogues can also be found, however, in the non-Christian traditions of Germanic-speaking cultures.
 The strongest case is that of dvergr and its Old English cognate dweorg.
-The modern English reflex of this word is dwarf, and in our medieval English and Icelandic texts it indeed denotes small beings, usually, at least in the Scandinavian tradition, supernatural.
-We have, however, just enough evidence in
+The modern English reflex of this word is dwarf, and in our medieval English and Icelandic texts it indeed denotes small beings, usually, at least in the

-It was conventional in runic inscriptions, when two identical consonants appeared next to each other, to write only one rune, and HØST (1952), p.
-345 cites examples where this occurs despite intervening punctuation, while the vowels distinguished as ó and u in standardised Old Norse spelling were not distinguished in runic writing, meaning that the first word of the inscription could be read as Pórr or burs.
-If we read burs sárriðu, the metrical requirement for alliteration would be met by repeating the word with bursa dróttinn, which from the point of view of literary merit is not promising; but if we read Pórr sárriðu we must probably envisage the demonisation in an increasingly Christianised Scandinavian culture of the traditionally benign god Þórr such that he becomes aligned with his traditional enemies the bursar.
+27 It was conventional in runic inscriptions, when two identical consonants appeared next to each other, to write only one rune, and HØST (1952), p.
+345 cites examples where this occurs despite intervening punctuation, while the vowels distinguished as \acute{o} and \acute{u} in standardised Old Norse spelling were not distinguished in runic writing, meaning that the first word of the inscription could be read as $P\acute{o}$ or $P\acute{u}$ or $P\acute{u}$.
+If we read $P\acute{u}$ is sarriðu, the metrical requirement for alliteration would be met by repeating the word with $P\acute{u}$ if we must probably envisage the demonisation in an increasingly Christianised Scandinavian culture of the traditionally benign god $P\acute{o}$ for such that he becomes aligned with his traditional enemies the $P\acute{u}$ sarriðu.

-See CACIOLA, N. (2003), Discerning Spirits: Divine and Demonic Possession in the Middle Ages, Ithaca, N.Y., Cornell University Press; DENDLE, P. (forthcoming), Demon Possession in Anglo-Saxon England.
+28 See CACIOLA, N. (2003), Discerning Spirits: Divine and Demonic Possession in the Middle Ages, Ithaca, N.Y., Cornell University Press, pp. 228-43; DENDLE, P. (forthcoming), Demon Possession in Anglo-Saxon England.